tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

   which require a specific degree of continuity in the objects to which they are applied.
   Discontinuities are situated on the boundaries of objects only.

-The "Conversion to and from BSplines" component is composed of three packages.
+The "Conversion to and from BSplines" component is composed of three modules.

-The <i> Convert </i> package provides algorithms to convert the following into a BSpline curve or surface:
+The <i> Convert </i> module provides algorithms to convert the following into a BSpline curve or surface:

-  * a bounded curve based on an elementary 2D curve (line, circle or conic) from the <i> gp </i> package,
+  * a bounded curve based on an elementary 2D curve (line, circle or conic) from the <i> gp </i> module,
-  * a bounded surface based on an elementary surface (cylinder, cone, sphere or torus) from the <i> gp</i> package,
+  * a bounded surface based on an elementary surface (cylinder, cone, sphere or torus) from the <i> gp</i> module,
   * a series of adjacent 2D or 3D Bezier curves defined by their poles.

 These algorithms compute the data needed to define the resulting BSpline curve or surface.